cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 When producing JSON Web Signatures, the signature bytestrings are base64url encoded, and the encoded signature size is larger than described in the table above.

 # AKP Thumbprints

+Although this document describes how to represent ML-DSA keys using AKP, the AKP key type and thumbprint computations are suitable for use with algorithms other than ML-DSA.

 When computing the COSE Key Thumbprint as described in {{-COSE-KID}}, the required parameters for algorithm key pairs are: